ashishkharcheiuforks/BargainingBot/README.md

   * Working with JSON.
 * **Firebase**:
   * Implementing Google and Facebook login in android with Firebase Authentication.
-  * Using & modelling a No-SQL database.
+  * Using & modelling a No-SQL database with Cloud Firestore.